niesfisch/tokenreplacer/README.md

         <version>1.3</version>
     </dependency>

-or just take the latest jar from the [downloads](http://github.com/niesfisch/tokenreplacer/downloads) section and put it in your classpath.
+or just take the latest "tokenreplacer-x.y.jar" from the [downloads](http://github.com/niesfisch/tokenreplacer/downloads) section and put it in your classpath. if you also need the sources and javadoc download the "tokenreplacer-x.y-sources.jar" / "tokenreplacer-x.y-javadoc.jar".

 ## Licence